PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

             where :math:`\boldsymbol{L}=\boldsymbol{I}` for :math:`L2` norm projection, and :math:`\boldsymbol{L}=\boldsymbol{H}` for KL divergence projection.
             +++
-            The Omnisafe code of the :bdg-success-line:`Implementation of Stage II` can be seen in the :bdg-success:`Code with Omnisafe`, click on this :bdg-success-line:`card` to jump to view.
+            The OmniSafe code of the :bdg-success-line:`Implementation of Stage II` can be seen in the :bdg-success:`Code with OmniSafe`, click on this :bdg-success-line:`card` to jump to view.

 PCPO solves :eq:`cpo-eq-4` and :eq:`pcpo-eq-5` using :bdg-success-line:`convex programming`, see detailed in :bdg-ref-success:`Appendix<convex-programming>`.